 Skip to main content

-Back to School Finances: Budgeting for the School Year
+How to Budget as a Student: Back to School Money Tips for the Year Ahead

-Next semester is approaching fast — and this school year is a big one!
-Many schools are returning to in-person classes, so it’s an exciting time.
-And because being at school also means being in charge of your finances, now is a great time to get a head start on your budget.
+Heading back to school means being in charge of your finances, which makes now a great time to get a head start on your student budget.

-Whether this is your first time making a budget or you’re just brushing up, here are some tips for perfecting your plan.
+Wondering how to budget as a student in Canada?
+Whether this is your first time making a budget or you’re just brushing up, this student finances guide can help you prepare for the coming semester.

-You may have a lump sum like an OSAP grant or loan, bursaries, or other student loans coming in.
-If yours don’t automatically get sent to your school for tuition, look at how much you’ll need for tuition each semester.
-Also take stock of any savings, summer job money, and scholarship awards to plan for the school year.
+You may have a lump sum coming your way – like an OSAP grant or loan, bursaries or other student loans.
+If your funding doesn’t automatically get sent to your school, look at how much you’ll need for tuition each semester.
+Also, take stock of any savings, summer job money and scholarship awards that can help you cover your school expenses.

-You can also estimate any income you’ll make over the year — any part-time job or side hustle can help pad your monthly budget.
+You can also estimate any income you’ll earn over the year – from part-time jobs or side hustles – that can help pad your monthly student budget.

-Once you have a sense of your income, you can sort out what will be going out each semester and each month.
-This will be any monthly cost like a phone bill, subscriptions, or a once-per-semester expense like tuition and textbooks.
+Once you have a sense of what’s coming in every month, you can sort out what will be going out.
+Think about monthly expenses like a phone bill or subscriptions, as well as once-per-semester costs such as tuition and textbooks.

 Then, figure out your budget for the rest of your needs: